TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

-We find the product using the row-column rule:
+We find a matrix-vector product using the row-column rule:

 $$